sjb3d/pmj/docs/README.md

 # Progressive Multi-Jittered Sample Sequences

-Rust code to generate the pmj02 and pmj02b point sets as described in the following papers:
+A crate to generate pmj02 and pmj02b sample sequences as described in the following papers:

 * [Progressive Multi-Jittered Sample Sequences](https://graphics.pixar.com/library/ProgressiveMultiJitteredSampling/) by Christensen et al.
 * [Efficient Generation of Points that Satisfy Two-Dimensional Elementary Intervals](http://jcgt.org/published/0008/01/04/) by Matt Pharr.